paulstothard/chimeric-mitochondrial-RNA-analysis/README.md

 ## Dependencies

-`fasterq-dump` is used to download RNA-Seq data from NCBI. `fasterq-dump` is part of the SRA Toolkit, which can be installed using conda:
+`fasterq-dump`, used to download RNA-Seq data from NCBI, can be installed using conda:

 ```bash
 conda install -c bioconda sra-tools
 ```

 STAR-Fusion version 1.10.0 is used to identify candidate fusion transcripts within RNA-Seq datasets.
-It can be run using a Docker image.
-Use the following to download the Docker image:
+It can be downloaded as a Docker image:

 ```bash
 docker pull trinityctat/starfusion:1.10.0